 There are many verses I like to use when I am witnessing to Mormons.
 Here are the 10 of the most common verses I cite regularly.
 I will provide the KJV rendering of the verse and, in about 100 words, explain how each can be used.

 Isaiah chapters 43 through 46 speak clearly about the nature of God.
 According to this passage, God claims that He is the first and He is the last.
 There is, He says emphatically, no other God that He knows.
-If Mormonism is correct and God has a body of flesh and bones—indeed, LDS leaders have taught he once existed as a human in another realm—wouldn’t the omniscient God of the universe know the God whom He once worshipped?
-Other good verses in these chapters include 43:10 and 45:18.
+If Mormonism is correct and God has a body of flesh and bones—indeed, LDS leaders have taught he once existed as a human in another realm—wouldn’t the omniscient God of the universe know the God whom He once worshiped?
+Other good verses in these chapters include 44:6,8 and 45:18.

 - Psalm 90:2: Before the mountains were brought forth, or ever thou hadst formed the earth and the world, even from everlasting to everlasting, thou art God.

 Here the Psalmist states emphatically that God has always been God “from everlasting to everlasting.”
 While someone might try to claim that this verse is using the word “everlasting” to mean from the beginning of the universe to the end of the universe, this is a unique interpretation and not how faithful Jews and Christians over the centuries have understood it.
-God is not just an advanced human being; for Christians, this is blasphemous.
+God is more than an advanced human being; for Christians, this is blasphemous.
 He has always been God who created both time and the universe.
 God is much bigger than you or I!

 - Deuteronomy 6:4: Hear, O Israel: The Lord our God is one Lord.

 Adherents to the monotheistic religions believe in just one God.
 (In Mormonism, there is a potential for millions of gods, with millions more being created regularly!)
 This idea is so important that this verse was cited by Jesus in Mark 12:29 before He answered the question about which commandment was most important.
 If there is only one God, then how could there be gods on other worlds?
 How can sinful human beings think that they have the potential to become gods?
-According to the Bible, there is only one true God, with plenty of imposters.
+According to the Bible, there is only one true God, with plenty of impostors.